15 Warehouse Jobs That Pay Well

-Here are some of the top-earning jobs you can find in a warehouse:
+Here are some of the common jobs you can find in a warehouse:

 Primary duties: Warehouse inspectors and packers, also called warehouse packagers, are tasked with marking and labeling products.
 They also measure and weigh materials, and examine all warehouse storage areas, containers and packaging processes to ensure shipments are packed according to a company’s specifications.

 Primary duties: Shipping and receiving clerks weigh packages, prepare shipping labels and inspect returned items for damage.
 They keep records of outgoing and incoming shipments and compare packing slips against work orders to ensure accuracy.
 Additionally, they may be responsible for operating hand trucks or lift trucks to hoist or move materials and place items in the proper area or department.

 Primary duties: An assembly technician works as part of an assembly line team, and is responsible for using tools or machinery to put together products or components of complex products like automobiles, aircraft and computers.
 They may also be tasked with gathering tools and materials, reading and following templates, blueprints or instructional guides to ensure proper item assembly.

 National average salary: $41,952 per year